vhavard/InHARD/README.md

 ## Dataset description
 The download link will be updated after reviewing process.
-**Reviewers**, please contact the main author for getting the link of the dataset.
+**Reviewers**, please contact the main author to get the download link of the dataset.

 ![dataset example](rsc/InHard_dataset.png)